CliMA/ClimaCore.jl/docs/papers/joss/paper.md

 <!-- A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work. -->

-Earth system model dynamical cores are traditionally hard-coded to specific equation sets, with fixed spatial and temporal discretizations, and specific geometries, such as spherical geometries for general circulation models (GCM) or Cartesian ones for large-eddy simulations (LES) (see, for instance, the High Order Method Modeling Environment (HOMME) used by the Energy Exascale Earth System Model (E3SM) [@E3SM]).
+Earth system model dynamical cores are traditionally hard-coded to specific equation sets, with fixed spatial and temporal discretizations, and specific geometries, such as spherical geometries for general circulation models (GCM) in the atmosphere or Cartesian ones for large-eddy simulations (LES) (see, for instance, the High Order Method Modeling Environment (HOMME) used by the Energy Exascale Earth System Model (E3SM) [@E3SM]).

 `ClimaCore.jl` aims to be a more flexible approach, inspired by other mathematical software libraries for constructing spatial discretizations of partial differential equations (PDEs), such as PETSc [@petsc-web-page; @petsc-user-ref; @petsc-efficient], libCEED [@libceed-joss-paper; @libceed-user-manual], MFEM [@MFEMlibrary; @mfem-paper], deal.II [@dealII92], Firedrake [@firedrake], and FeniCS [@FeniCS].

 However, ESMs tend to have some specific properties, some of which can leverage modern heterogenous architectures (including CPUs and GPUs) or modern ML/AI tools, that there are advantages to developing a new library

   - very skewed aspect ratio for the atmosphere component: O(100km) in the horizontal vs O(10m) in the vertical;
-  - implicit-explicit (IMEX) timestepping, with only the vertical parts handled implicitly: horizontally-explicit, vertically-implicit (HEVI) schemes;
+  - implicit-explicit (IMEX) timestepping, with only the vertical components of the governing equations handled implicitly: horizontally-explicit, vertically-implicit (HEVI) schemes;
   - use of different discertizations in each dimension, for example our current atmosphere model uses a specral element discretization in the horizontal, with a staggered finite difference discretization in the verfical;
   - don't need a fully unstructured mesh: 3D meshes are constucted by extruding a 2D mesh;
   - distributed parallely only in the horizontal direction;